panbehkar/catergorizing_css_variables/README.md

 # Categorizing CSS variables
-Categorizing CSS variables is not a new feature or best practice in CSS.
-You can't find anything about this title on the internet.
-It's only my own experience, and it may not be the right thing to do :)
+I would like to share with you a pretty funny trick that allows you to represent the CSS variables section in a more readable style.
+Just take into account that this is not a new feature or best practice in CSS variables.
+It's only an interesting idea which I come up with.

-Using variables in the browser's inspector can be confusing when the number of CSS variables increases.
-So I did a little trick using a variable name:
+Using variables in the browser's inspector can be confusing as the number of CSS variables gets increased.
+So to make it easier to read, here is my little trick, by using a variable name:

 ```css
 :root {